Understanding SR-22 insurance in Colorado

 How much does SR-22 insurance cost in Colorado?

-Filing an SR-22 form doesn't cost much, but the fines and increased insurance rates can be expensive.
-On average, SR-22 insurance in Colorado costs $3,150 per year, but the actual rate depends on the driver and the specific violation.
+Filing an SR-22 form is inexpensive, but the fines and higher insurance rates will be pricey.
+On average, SR-22 insurance in Colorado costs $3,150, but rates depend on the driver and the violation.

 Average SR-22 insurance cost in Colorado by violation